Attention#

 Attention then provides a way to determine which stored analogs are most relevant to the query by comparing similarity in feature space and using this to weight their contributions to the prediction.

-In this sense, attention answers the question,
+In this context, attention answers the question,

 Subsurface Analog Dataset (Attention Keys & Values)#